nodeSolidServer/node-solid-server/README.md

-    --server-name [value]         A name for your server (not required, but will be presented on your server's frontpage) --server-description [value]  A description of your server (not required) --server-logo [value]         A logo that represents you, your brand, or your server (not required) -q, --quiet                  Do not print the logs to console -v, --verbose                 DEPRECATED: Print the logs to console.
+    --server-name [value]         A name for your server (not required, but will be presented on your server's frontpage) --server-description [value]  A description of your server (not required) --server-logo [value]         A logo that represents you, your brand, or your server (not required) --enforce-toc                 Do you want to enforce Terms & Conditions for your service?
-    -h, --help                    output usage information
+    --toc-uri [value]             URI to your Terms & Conditions --support-email [value]       The support email you provide for your users (not required) -q, --quiet                   Do not print the logs to console -h, --help                    output usage information
  ```